Skip to main content

 • graphics

-• “The art style is gorgeous, and the story is really well done.”
+• “The comic book art style is gorgeous, but it’s the details that really creep you out.”

 • “Optimization seems to be lacking, as there are relatively slow loading screens between every room for a game that is generally not graphically intense.”